 The secret to successful stress-free mornings is a freezer-friendly breakfast burrito stash.
-Filled with eggs, cheese, and potatoes (and completely customizable), frozen breakfast burritos heat up quickly and are filling enough to keep you going until lunch time.
+Filled with eggs, cheese, and potatoes, frozen breakfast burritos heat up quickly and are filling enough to keep you going until lunchtime.

 Preparing a dozen burritos to stock your freezer only takes about 30 minutes, and with a few smart details they will be as delicious on a hectic Monday as they were the day they were made.

 Tortilla Size Matters

 Tortilla sizes vary by manufacturer, but for breakfast burritos that can be eaten with one hand (without losing filling), look for flour tortillas in the 10- to 12-inch range.
 These are most often labeled "large."
 Anything smaller and you'll have either a tortilla that doesn't fit around its egg, cheese, and potato filling, or a burrito that falls apart as you eat it.
 Corn tortillas don't wrap and freeze as well as flour, but feel free to use whole-wheat tortillas.
 Also, if you store tortillas in the fridge, bring them to room temperature before assembling your burritos.

 Read More: How I Make Burritos to Freeze

 A common pitfall of freezer burritos is soggy tortillas.
 This can happen for the following reasons: assembling and freezing the burritos while the filling is still hot (which is easily remedied by cooling the roasted vegetables and eggs for 10 minutes before beginning assembly), and layering the eggs directly on the tortillas.
 You should always add the cheese first — it helps separate the moist eggs from the tortilla.